Stand Up (Ludacris song): Remixes and cover versions

 An official remix was also recorded, in which Ludacris' third verse was removed and replaced with a verse from Kanye West.
 The remix appeared on the Akademiks: JeaniusLevelMusikKanye West Vol. 2 & Kon The Louis Vuitton Don mixtapes.

 Richard Cheese and Lounge Against the Machine covered the song as a lounge-style version on his 2004 album I'd Like a Virgin.

 Ludacris also made a remix of the song for the Atlanta Falcons.

-Ludacris used this song to mix it with "Sweet Dreams (Are Made of This)" in a faster tone in some club radio stations.
+Ludacris mixed this song with "Sweet Dreams (Are Made of This)" in a faster tone for some club radio stations.